Actionable Intelligence That Matters

 LockBit

-LockBit, a cybercriminal group with alleged affiliations to Russia, specializes as a RaaS provider through its eponymous malware.
-The group’s operators diligently maintain and enhance the ransomware, overseeing negotiations and orchestrating its deployment once a successful breach happens.
-LockBit employs a double extortion strategy that not only encrypts the local data to restrict victim access, but also exfiltrates sensitive information, threatening public data exposure unless a ransom is paid.
+LockBit is a well-known cybercriminal group with Russian affiliations that specializes in providing RaaS through its eponymous malware.
+The group's operators diligently maintain and upgrade the ransomware, overseeing negotiations and orchestrating its deployment once a successful breach occurs.
+Employing double extortion strategies, LockBit not only encrypts local data to restrict victim access to their files, but also exfiltrates sensitive information, threatening public data exposure unless a ransom is paid.

 -